Klodiana Shala: Personal life

 Klodiana Shala graduated from the Academy of Physical Education and Sports "Vojo Kushi" as a teacher in athletics.
 Additionally, she earned a master's degree in business management from the Mediterranean University.

-During the period of 2011-2020, she served as a lecturer at several universities, including the University of Tirana, Marin Barleti, and UET, where she also established the Sports Department for the first time.
+From 2011 to 2020, she served as a lecturer at several universities, including the University of Tirana, Marin Barleti, and UET, where she also established the Sports Department for the first time.

 Klodiana Shala is a licensed coach for Physical Preparation by the Albanian Football Association.